-- 1 Read this prospectus carefully. - 2 Determine if you are eligible by referring to "Investing in Class A shares." - 3 Determine how much you want to invest.
-The minimum initial investments for Class A shares are described below.
-There are no subsequent minimum investment requirements for this share class.
+- 1 Read this prospectus carefully. - 2 Determine if you are eligible by referring to "Choosing an eligible share class." - 3 Determine how much you want to invest.
+The minimum initial investments for Class A and Class R6 shares are described below.
+There are no subsequent minimum investment requirements for these share classes.